 This is the insurance that helps cover you when an at-fault driver doesn’t have enough.
 For example, suppose you are injured in a traffic accident and your medical bills exceed $50,000.
 If the at-fault driver carries only the minimum $25,000 in liability coverage, you could get stuck paying the balance out of your own pocket!
 UIM helps cover those bills and compensate you for your injuries, instead of you worrying so much about financial ruin from unpaid medical bills.

-This—sometimes called “uninsurance”—is also required by South Carolina law.
+This—sometimes called “uninsurance” or "UM"—is also required by South Carolina law.
 This coverage protects you when you get hurt by an at-fault driver with no insurance, or if you are the victim of a hit-and-run.
+WARNING FOR HIT-AND-RUN VICTIMS: you've potentially got some extra steps to take to protect your rights.
 Like UIM, it can be stacked in certain situations.
-Sometimes uninsured coverage cases can also involve underinsurance.
 If you need uninsured motorist coverage as part of your car accident case, you should consult with an experienced car crash lawyer who can help you maximize this coverage.

 Personal Injury Protection (PIP) or MedPay